SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

     </video>
 </div>

 Monday morning, the day of the competition, it seemed something broke once again.
 This was not great, as we had good runs in our benchmarks the previous night.
-Through thick and thin, we managed to prioritize our runs and got HPL and MLPerf runs and a partial targets of our mystery benchmark, NPB.
+Additionally, the competition structure was such that we could not verify our benchmark runs for HPL, MLPerf, and the mystery benchmark separately; they all had to be run consecutively.
+We thus spent a lot of our time fixing the HPL and MLPerf runs, and managed to get HPL and MLPerf runs and a partial targets of our mystery benchmark with less than 2 minutes to spare.
 When the benchmarking period had finished, they revealed the applications.
-The Mystery Application was an ML one, *Find the Cat*.
+The Mystery Application was an ML one, *Find My Cat*.
 Teams would work to build the best cat recognition model out of a series of images and would find images to test against one another.

 At some point during the competition our network had a vulnerability.
 We were exposing all of our prometheus's node-exporter data.
 Now, while at first the firewall didn't show anything off, this was because the default port for node-exporter was the same as a Rocky Linux default node manager.
 So, while `firewall-cmd` didn't say the name of the port associated with that service, it was the same as `node-exporter`.
 So we disabled, and we were dandy.